 - If you decide to store your gold bar in a secure vault, you should get a certificate of ownership that includes your name, address, product name, and quantity.

-- On your gold bar, there should be a serial number, the refiner's seal (PAMP for bars sold on GOLD AVENUE), purity (higher than 995 thousandths), and the year of manufacture.
+- On your gold bar, there should be a serial number, the refiner's seal (PAMP for bars sold on GOLD AVENUE) and the purity (higher than 995 thousandths).

 Money, money, money: what should you know about gold coins